Fresh Jots vs Google Keep

 and your notes come across with titles and body text preserved.

-10 notes free, forever.
+10 notes free.
 No card, no trial clock — just sign up and write.